JugloqWasHere/CamiloDuranServiciosActividad/README.md

 # 📘 Taller Servicios Camilo Duran

-This project was developed in Unity as part of an academic exercise for the *Cloud Services Workshop*.
-It demonstrates the integration of **Firebase Firestore** with Unity for data persistence and leaderboard management.
+This project was developed in Unity as part of an academic exercise It demonstrates the integration of **Firebase Firestore** with Unity for data persistence and leaderboard management.

 ---